 Challenging outdoor activities and environmental studies, among many others, are particularly powerful learning opportunities.
 They contribute to a range of important societal targets across education, health, anti-social behaviour and community cohesion and are a valuable component of a rounded and rich educational experience.
 Students have the opportunity to engage in a variety of these enrichment activities throughout their time at QASMT, some of which are compulsory and some of which are optional.

-At QASMT the compulsory EOTC includes, but is not limited to activities such as Athletics Carnival, Cross Country and Walkathon, Harmony Day and year level camps and conferences.
-The compulsory camp and conference program targets the specific needs of each of our year levels and prepares and supports students for particular points in time in their academic journey.
+At QASMT the mandated EOTC opportunities include, but are not limited to, activities such as Athletics Carnival, Cross Country and Walkathon, Harmony Week and year level camps and conferences.
+The mandated camp and conference program targets the specific needs of each year level, which prepares and supports students for particular junctures in their academic journey.

-The focus of our current program is outlined below:
+MANDATED PROGRAMThe focus of our current program is based on our Positive Education Curriculum and is outlined below.

-Our Year 9 Camp focuses on the journey that has been, reflecting on the MYP course they have completed how they have grown and overcome challenges and change.
-Moving to, setting goals and tackling new challenges with a Positive Purpose as they enter the preparation course for the IB Diploma.
+The Year 9 camp focuses on the journey that has been, reflecting on the MYP that has been completed, and how students have grown and overcome challenges and change.
+Activities focus on setting goals and tackling new challenges with a Positive Purpose as they enter the preparation course for the IB Diploma.

 Year 11 – Leadership through Positive Purpose

-The Year 11 Leadership Retreat Program is designed to provide students with an opportunity to demonstrate and develop their skills in team building, leadership and independence.
-Students are given the opportunity to learn about leadership and demonstrate their capacity prior to applying for student leadership positions in the Academy.
-It is also a time for students to strengthen relationships and to set the platform for the rest of the year and beyond.
+Students in Year 11 attend the Leadership Retreat Program.
+This program has been designed to provide students with an opportunity to demonstrate and develop their skills in team building, leadership and independence.
+Students learn about leadership and are provided with opportunities to demonstrate their capability prior to applying for student leadership positions within the Academy.
+It is also a time for students to strengthen peer relationships and to set the platform for the rest of the year and beyond.

 Year 12 – Mindset Development for Positive Accomplishment